Parks and Recreation

 As a result of the efforts of the staff of the Parks and Recreation Department, Mountain Brook residents and visitors will enjoy the finest park system and recreational facilities in the Birmingham area and in the State of Alabama.

-Parks and Recreation Projects
+Parks and Recreation Projects for 2026

 Renovations of the Jemison Trail include: